 At LCU we love to support the community that we are so proud to be a part of.
 As a staff, we support a number of different community initiatives.
-Some of these activities include volunteering at the Museum Fall Fair, Canada Day celebrations, the Credit Union Member Appreciation BBQ, doing dishes at the Pioneer Club, hosting Christmas crafting for kids, delivering Meals on Wheels, creating snacks for Wellness Day at the Pioneer Club, taking the daycare children out for ice cream, making meals for the New Pool's landscaping workers, and working the BBQ at the Grand Opening for the Luseland Credit Union Community Swimming Pool.
+Unfortunately due to COVID-19, our volunteering this last year was cut back.
+However, we were still able to take part in the Canada Day celebrations, Santa Claus Day celebrations, delivering Meals on Wheels, and the opening of the Luseland Credit Union Community Swimming Pool.